tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/媒资管理_intl.md

 ### Uploading a Video
 >!
-- Web upload is supported in Internet Explorer 10+ or higher and Chrome.
+- Web uploading is supported in Internet Explorer 10+ or higher and Chrome.
-- During upload, you can switch to another page of the VOD console, but do not close the browser to access the console of another product; otherwise, the upload will be interrupted.
+- During the upload, do not close the browser to access the other products on the console; otherwise, the upload will be interrupted.
 - Web upload supports resuming and queuing in Chrome.

 On the **Media Assets** > **Uploaded** page, click **Upload Video**.
 You can select **Upload Locally** or **Video Pull** to upload the video.
 - Upload Locally: You can upload a local file directly to the VOD console.
-- Video Pull: You can pull and store a video into the VOD console through the video URL.
+- Video Download : You can download and store a video in the VOD console through the video URL.

 ![](https://main.qcloudimg.com/raw/bbbbc39b295157b9dee12a6841b712d3.png)

-#### Upload Locally
+#### Upload the Video from the Local

 1. Select **Upload Locally**.
 Click **Select a video** to select a local video file or drag and drop the file to the upload list zone.
  > ?
  > - Batch upload is supported.
 You can upload up to 5 videos at a time, and all the selected videos will be displayed in the upload list.
- > - Formats such as WMV, RM, MOV, MPEG, MP4, 3GP, FLV, and AVI are supported.
+ > - Supported formats: WMV, RM, MOV, MPEG, MP4, 3GP, FLV, and AVI.
  >
  ![](https://main.qcloudimg.com/raw/691c69539edd072cdbd63f761217a17e.png)
 2. In the upload list, you can check the file name and size of a selected video, modify its **Video Name** and **Video Category**, or delete it.